×

 • Class 4.2 : Substances liable to spontaneous combustion.

-• Class 4.3 : Substances which, in contact with water, release flammable gases.
+• Class 4.3 : Materials which, in contact with water, release flammable gases.

-• Class 5.1 : Oxidizing substances (which may cause or promote a fire).
+• Class 5.1 : Oxidizing materials (which can cause or contribute to a fire).

 • Class 5.2 : Organic peroxides.